toshiaki1729/image-assessing-toolbox/README.md

 1. See the output csv
     - Use `simple_visualizer.py` if needed

-Please note that **at least** 10,000 images are needed to get meaningful result.
+It is said that **at least** 10,000 images are needed to get meaningful result.
+For reference, 50,000 images are used for assessing in the papers of FID or IPR.
-This is because distribution of feature vectors is extremely sparse since their dimensions are so high (like 512, 2048),
+This is because distribution of the feature vectors is extremely sparse since their dimensions are so high (like 512, 2048).